 How Much is Medicare Part A?

 The cost of Medicare Part A can vary.
-99 percent of people will not need to pay a Part A premium.
-In order to have Part A with zero premiums, you needed to work 40 quarters where you paid FICA taxes.
+Most people will not need to pay a Part A premium.
+In order to have Premium-Free Part A, you needed to work 40 quarters where you paid FICA taxes.

 Medicare Part A Deductible 2021